Positioning worksheet

 Use this worksheet before rewriting pages or launching ads.
 It helps implant and veneer clinics understand how local competitors present price, proof, doctor authority, financing, before-and-after examples, and the consult path.

-Benchmarks are directional and should be validated against each clinic's market, offer, follow-up speed, and treatment economics.
+Benchmarks are planning ranges and should be validated against each clinic's market, offer, follow-up speed, and treatment economics.

 Compare the patient promise